JoviDeCroock/Hooked-Form/docs/components/useField.md

 - onChange: when passed a value it will change the value of this field
 - onFocus: used to untouch the field
 - setFieldValue: accepts a fieldId and a value, so you can change other fields as a reaction to this one
-- resetField: resets the field to its initial value
+- reset: resets the field to its initial value

 Second object: